lyrasis/cspace-converter/docs/CONVERTERS.md

 ```

 In this case there are distinct CSV files for different procedures
-so we need a profile to manage data file.
+so we need a profile to manage each data file.

-Each "profile" needs to define what it does with the CSV data.
-It can
+Each "profile" needs to define the type of records it generates from
-do this for:
+the CSV data.
+There must be only one top level key:

 #### Procedures